simplon-lerouxDunvael/Brief_9/Docs/Outils.md

 => OWASP Zap bien avec Azure DevOps mais compliqué à configurer => si besoin SonarQube qui est bien avec Azure DevOps mais bcp de faux positifs.

+Based on your goals and current pipeline, I would recommend integrating SonarQube for static application security testing and Trivy for software composition analysis.

+SonarQube is a popular and powerful tool for detecting security issues in code.
+It can scan code for a variety of vulnerabilities, including SQL injection, cross-site scripting, and more.
+SonarQube also provides detailed reports on detected issues and can integrate with your CI/CD pipeline to automatically scan code on each build.

+Trivy is a lightweight and easy-to-use tool for software composition analysis.
+It can scan your Docker images and report any known vulnerabilities in the dependencies that the image is built on.
+Trivy is open-source, integrates easily with your pipeline, and is free to use.

+Integrating both SonarQube and Trivy into your pipeline should be straightforward as both have well-documented integration steps.
+Additionally, since your team is already familiar with yml and bash scripting, it should be easy to integrate these tools into your current pipeline at a low cost.

 [&#8679;](#top)

 </div>